cyclus/cyclus.github.com/source/cep/cep27.rst

 Abstract
 ============
-This CEP proposes to restructure the |cyclus| output database structure in order to reduce the number of tables and redundancy of data, and ultimately reduce the number of ``joins`` required for data analysis.
+This CEP proposes to restructure the |Cyclus| output database structure in order to reduce the number of tables and redundancy of data, and ultimately reduce the number of ``joins`` required for data analysis.
 Doing so would reduce the computing time for end-user analysis, and allow for a clearer, more concise output database.